Discover some of Edinburgh’s hotels said to have a ghostly presence!

 Prior to this magnificent building being a hotel, it was the offices of the Edinburgh Evening News and Scotsman newspapers.

-And it seems that the past employees are still hard at work – the ghostly presence of a printer have been seen roaming the building.
+And it seems that the past employees are still hard at work – shadowy figures moving through the hallways, and the sound of old-fashioned typewriters clicking away in the dead of night have been reported, despite the newsroom being long gone.

 If you’re looking for something a bit less scary, read our Guide to Edinburgh’s Hotels